 Re-seal gaps around penetrations As needed Prevents air leaks, maintains thermal envelope

-Monitor system performance Monthly Detects issues early
+Monitor system performance Regularly in the system app Detects issues early

 Frequently Asked Questions